-The Company records depreciation and amortization under both Cost of goods sold and Selling, general and administrative expenses, depending on the asset's business use.
-All depreciation and amortization related to plant building, machinery and equipment is recorded in Cost of goods sold.
+The Company records depreciation as both Cost of goods sold and Selling, general and administrative expenses, depending on the asset's business use.
+All depreciation related to plant building, machinery and equipment is recorded in Cost of goods sold.
+The Company records amortization as Selling, general and administrative expenses.